YaxinLi0-0/YaxinLi0-0.github.io/index.md

 # About Me

 I'm Yaxin Li, a PhD student from the Department of Computer Science and Engineering at Michigan State University.
-My advisor is Dr. Jiliang Tang, whose research interests focus on Data Mining and Machine Learning.
+My advisor is [Dr. Jiliang Tang](https://www.cse.msu.edu/~tangjili/), whose research interests focus on Machine Learning on Graph and Trustworty AI.

 My research interests focus on trust-worthy deep learning, especially robustness and privacy.
 My goal is to discover potential harm of AI systems and prevent different types of data from being misused by AI.